aalghabban/lightado/README.md

   public DateTime CreateDate {get;set;}
 }
 ```

-In the example below you can see the Default value attribute which can have 4 parameters as following:

 Value: The default value of the property.
 ValueTypes: The type of the value with it is value or it will be loaded from Properties or methods of the same object type as you can see in exmple above the DefaultValue will